denisyuji/git-commit-wizard/README.md

 # git-commit-wizard

 ## Overview
-`git-commit-wizard` is a command-line tool that leverages the OpenAI API to generate commit messages for your git repository.
-It analyzes your staged changes, gathers contextual information (including the repository's origin URL), and produces a commit message following the Linux project commit message guidelines.
+`git-commit-wizard` is a command-line tool to generate commit messages for staged changes on your git repository.

 ## Features
 - Uses the cost-effective gpt-4o-mini to generate commit messages.